sztobar/shtobar-dev/src/pages/posts/ts-instantiation-expressions.md

 Typescript version 4.7 introduces a feature that I missed for some time.
 It's called [Instantiation Expressions](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7/#instantiation-expressions) and it's a way of creating aliases for generic functions and classes.
 The feature seemed super promising at the beginning but soon I realized that it still missed some key features for me.
 Nonetheless, it's a useful addition and I want to share an interesting example where I thought it might be used.

-I stumbled upon a type-aliasing issue in my work when was creating a form component in React codebase.
-Each type of form has a corresponding ValidationMap that describes how to validate each field.
+I stumbled upon a type-aliasing issue in my work when I was creating a form component in React codebase.
+Each form has its own ValidationMap type that describes how to validate each field.
 The type looks as follows:

 ```tsx
 type FormValues<FieldName extends string = string> = Map<FieldName, string>;